 3. Mother Dough Bakery

-Famed for their freshly baked loaves and croissants, Mother Dough is a cosy muslim-owned bakery that’s situated in Kampong Glam.
+Famed for its freshly baked loaves and croissants, Mother Dough Bakery is a cosy Muslim-owned bakery that is situated in Kampong Glam.

-Its founder and baker, Naadhira Ismail, had spent four years in New York City perfecting the art of bread-making before she decided to open a permanent shop in Singapore back in 2018.
+Its founder and baker, Naadhira Ismail, had spent four years in New York City perfecting the art of bread-making before she decided to open a permanent halal bakery in Singapore back in 2018.

-Aside from their rotating menu of quiches and cakes, one of their most popular picks is the massive Almond Croissant (S$4.50), an airy pastry that’s sticky, sweet and delightful all at the same time.
-Another great gem is the Sticky Date (S$5.50) — a moist honeyed pound cake that’s glazed with buttery caramel.
+Aside from its rotating menu of quiches and cakes, one of its most popular picks is the massive Almond Croissant (S$6.20), an airy pastry that is sticky, sweet and delightful all at the same time.
+Another great gem is the Sticky Date Cake (S$6.70) — a moist honeyed pound cake that is glazed with buttery caramel.

-Do note that Mother Dough solely offers takeaway at the moment.
-Some of their bakes might also sell out by midday, so it’s recommended to get your hands on these treats earlier in the day!
+Do note that since Mother Dough offers both dine-in and takeaway options, some of their bakes might also sell out by midday, so it is recommended to get your hands on these treats earlier in the day!

 Address: 3 Jalan Kledek, Singapore 199259